 To search on either of the keywords, combine them with ‘or’.

 To search for an exact match in the order of keywords e.g. ‘item’ directly followed by ‘invoice’, enclose them into quotation marks such as “item invoice”.

 2.2.
 Parameter values

 Report parameters filter, limit or define the extracted data.
 Parameters can have lists of values that either enforce selection of one particular value (e.g. account number) or that allow matching by wildcards such as ’%’ or ‘_’.

 To display the LOV for a parameter, double click either into the parameter value field or on the three LOV dots on the right.

 Some parameters may allow entry of multiple values, depending on the definition of the parameter (see here for details).

-To run a report for a list of account numbers for example, tick the ‘Multiple Values’ checkbox next to the parameter and either select account numbers one by one from the LOV or enter a comma-separated list of numbers manually.
+To run a report for a list of account numbers for example, check the ‘Multiple Values’ checkbox next to the parameter and either select account numbers one by one from the LOV or enter a semicolon-separated list of numbers manually.

-Multiple values can be separated by either comma, semicolon or line feed.
-Using the ‘edit field’ menu in combination with a line feed separator for example allows running a report for a list of parameter values copied directly from an excel sheet column.
+Multiple values can be separated by semicolon or line feed.
+Using the ‘Edit Field’ menu icon, you can for example copy and paste a list of parameter values directly from an Excel sheet.